 Students must drop courses within the first three weeks of classes.
-Students who need to drop after the third week, but before the end of the half-way point in the course must speak with the FD to see if it would be possible.
-It is the FD who will grant or deny permission to drop courses.
-Your study program for the full academic year must not fall below 27 credits.
+Students who need to drop after the third week, but by the end of the half-way point in the course, must speak with the FD.
+The FD will grant or deny permission to drop courses.